au-nlp/project-milestone-p2-group-9/README.md

 ## Methods

-This project follows a **multi-stage pipeline** for role-aware podcast understanding, combining preprocessing, local divergence analysis, hierarchical summarization, and visualization.
-Some steps are already implemented (P2), while others are planned for P3.
+We adopt a multi-stage pipeline combining preprocessing, retrieval, hierarchical summarization, conflict detection, and visualization.

 ---

-### 1. Hierarchical Summarization Framework (Planned for P3)
+### 1. Hierarchical Summarization Framework

 This framework extends the baseline summarization to a **three-layer system** inspired by state-of-the-art works: